Last Updated on December 20, 2022 by Dave Farquhar

 The clear print queue command line sequence

-Open a command prompt (CMD.EXE), and issue these three commands:
+Open a command prompt (CMD.EXE) as administrator.
+Then issue these three commands:

 net stop spooler